 - Declaration by the Committee of Ministers on the manipulative capabilities of algorithmic processes (Adopted by the Committee of Ministers on 13 February 2019 at the 1337th meeting of the Ministers' Deputies)

-- Draft study of the implications of advanced digital technologies (including AI systems) for the concept of responsibility within a human rights framework
+- Revised draft study of the implications of advanced digital technologies (including AI systems) for the concept of responsibility within a human rights framework

-- Draft recommendation on human rights impacts of algorithmic systems
+- Revised draft recommendation on human rights impacts of algorithmic systems

-- Draft study on forms of liability and jurisdictional issues in the application of civil and administrative defamation laws in Council of Europe member states
+- Revised draft study on forms of liability and jurisdictional issues in the application of civil and administrative defamation laws in Council of Europe member states